raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Healing Rate

 After receiving injuries, a character needs to recuperate.
 Healing Rate determines how quickly they naturally recover from wounds.
-Depending on the severity of the injury , the Healing Rate denotes how many Hit Points are recovered per day, week, or month.
+Depending on the severity of the injury, the Healing Rate denotes how many Hit Points are recovered per day, week, or month.

 **Healing Rate**